arista-channel/acws/docs/wireless/b02_lab.md

 1. Go back to AGNI and navigate to the Access Control > Segments.
 2. Add a new Segment by clicking on `+ Add Segment`

-    !!! note "Adding more than one condition means MATCH ALL"
+    !!! note "Conditions for segments must MATCH ALL conditions line by line."

     ???+ example "Network Settings"
         | Field               |             Student 1             |             Student 2             |